talha915/DevOps-Assignment-2-part-2/README.md

     docker-compose scale command to create multiple instances of the web service.
 Verify that the web application is accessible and working correctly when scaled.
     - docker-compose up -d --scale web=3 (any number)
+ - Implement a monitoring strategy for the application.
+This can be achieved by using a tool like Prometheus or Grafana to monitor the health and performance of the containers.
+    - Added functionalities now it will provide real-time monitoring, visual dashboards, and alerts for quick issue detection and performance analysis, enhancing overall system reliability and performance.